 - Visible underwear/bras/butt crack is not allowed.

 - Excessive midriff.
-If in doubt please contact an ALO
+If in doubt please contact a moderator

 The wearing or showing of any items listed above can result in one or more Strikes, depending on severity.
 The items listed below are absolute, never-ever-EVER no-no’s.
 Wearing or showing any of these items may result in a temporary or permanent ban from our sim.
 Because we have child avatars on sim, we must adhere to guidelines set by Linden Labs, and the presence of the items below in our sim can risk its continued existence, which we cannot tolerate.
 We hope you understand.